 Can a Power of Attorney give you the right to place a person in a locked facility against his or her will?

 Not in California.
 However, a Durable Power of Attorney can authorize you to select any type of temporary or permanent housing for the incapacitated person, if the language sufficiently describes secured perimeter homes, hospitals, group homes, rehabilitation facilities, gated communities, assisted living locations, skilled nursing facilities, or other locations suitable for the incapacitated person.
+A health care directive can sometimes avoid conservatorships, but not always.

 Call us to discuss your family member’s specific needs, if you have a mentally challenged or mentally ill family member who needs assistance.
 Call 818.340.4479 or email us at Info@SirkinLaw.com